loreabad6/post/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-The goal of post is to provide data structures as array and tabular vector data cubes to organise and analyse polygons that change their shape in space and time.
+The goal of post is to provide array and tabular vector data cube structures to organise and analyse polygons that change their shape in space and time.

 ## Installation